viktor-evdokimov/tidewave_phoenix/README.md

   * `:allow_remote_access` - Tidewave only allows requests from localhost by default, even if your server listens on other interfaces as well.
 If you trust your network and need to access Tidewave from a different machine, this configuration can be set to `true`.

   * `:autoformat` - When writing Elixir source files, Tidewave will automatically format them with `mix format` by default.
-Setting this option to `false` disabled autoformatting.
+Setting this option to `false` disables autoformatting.

   * `:inspect_opts` - Custom options passed to `Kernel.inspect/2` when formatting some tool results.
 Defaults to: `[charlists: :as_lists, limit: 50, pretty: true]`